wso2/docs-ei/en/streaming-integrator/docs/examples/cdc-for-mysql.md

 	password = 'wso2',
 	table.name = 'SweetProductionTable',
 	@map(type = 'keyvalue' ))
-define stream InsertSweetProductionStream (name string, amount double);
+define stream SweetProductionStream (name string, amount double);

 @sink(type = 'log')
 define stream LogStream (name string, amount double);

 @info(name = 'query')
-from InsertSweetProductionStream
+from SweetProductionStream
 select name, amount
 insert into LogStream;
 ```
 Here the `url` parameter has being configured to `jdbc:mysql://localhost:3306/production_pol`.
 Change it to point to your MySQL server.

-Save this file as `CDCPollingForInserts.siddhi` into {WSO2SPHome}/wso2/worker/deployment/siddhi-files directory.
+Save this file as `CDCPolling.siddhi` into {WSO2SPHome}/wso2/worker/deployment/siddhi-files directory.

-> **_INFO:_** Above Siddhi app will periodically poll the database, capture the inserts done to the database table `SweetProductionTable` during the polled interval, and log them.
+> **_INFO:_** Above Siddhi app will periodically poll the database, capture the changes done to the database table `SweetProductionTable` during the polled interval, and log them.
 The polling interval has being configured using the parameter `polling.interval` in the Siddhi app, when defining the CDC source.
 In this example, the polling interval is 10 seconds.

 Now let's perform an insert operation on the MySQL table.
 Execute following MySQL query on the database:
 ```